flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - other services/more integrations?
             - this seems like it could be a good cooperative effort with [[coop cloud]]?
             - F: would love to run new services on [[coop cloud]]. examples of recipes where you can optionally compose containers. ideally would love to base mastodon SSO on keycloak. what else? people have been asking for other services. could do a poll?
-            - C: other platforms like [[cloudron]] [[sandstorm]] have a little more integration between apps but not m
+            - C: other platforms like [[cloudron]] [[sandstorm]] have a little more integration between apps but not much, would also be a great opportunity for documentation / collaboration. gaps: mastodon-to-archive, mastodon-to-other-instance, matrix on top of SSO.
-                - C: other gaps: mastodon-to-archive, mastodon-to-other-instance, matrix on top of SSO
+                 - F: [[beeper]] interactions -- messaging as the next social platform. pidgin, libpurple, moa.party (need to pay Elon Tax™ tho -- although could be an option for smaller communities).
         - backups
             - at first glance unexciting but so necessary :)
         - etc.